Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

-We implemented an alternative match reranker, the \emph{bipartite-graph reranker}, which adapts the a filtering technique from~\cite{melnik2002similarity}.
-This approach offers an algorithmic alternative for reranking, making it particularly suitable for scenarios where LLMs are unavailable or where strict runtime constraints must be met.
-This solution combines all ranked match candidates of each source column into one global ranked list and transforms it into an undirected bipartite graph where the nodes represent columns.
+suitable for scenarios where LLMs are unavailable during inference or where strict runtime constraints must be met.
+The algorithm combines all ranked match candidates across source columns into a single global list and transforms it into an undirected bipartite graph.
 There are two (disjoint) node sets consisting of the columns in the source and target tables (respectively).
-A match is represented as an edge in the graph, with a corresponding score as its edge weight.
-To identify the \emph{best} match for the set of attributes in the source column, it uses the algorithm from~\cite{linearAssigment2016}, which solves the assignment problem in polynomial time and is efficient even for large graphs.
-We prioritize the matches in the assignment by placing the corresponding edges at the top of the list.
-To account for the remaining matches, we move them to the bottom of the list while preserving their relative order..
+The graph contains two disjoint node sets representing the source and target table columns, respectively, with potential matches represented as weighted edges between nodes.
+Edge weights correspond to match confidence scores.
+To identify the \emph{best} match for the set of attributes in the source column, it uses the algorithm from~\cite{linearAssigment2016}, which solves the assignment problem in polynomial time and scales to large graphs.
+The final ranking prioritizes matches selected by the assignment algorithm at the top of the list, while unselected matches are placed at the bottom in their original relative order.

 \hide{We then identify a specific subset of edges for by solving an assignment problem to maximize the edge scores.
 The goal is to assign at most one column from the source table to at most one column in the target table in a way that maximizes the total score of the assignment.
 The intuition is that while a source column may have multiple possible matches in the target, only a few matches are significantly more meaningful and should be prioritized.}